Please use another Browser

 Transparency in the grid

-Deep insights into what is happening in the grids enable targeted, proactive actions to maintain and optimize power quality.
+Deep insights into what is happening in the grids enable targeted, proactive actions to ensure optimal power quality at all times.

-Owing to the increasingly complex tasks, it's becoming more difficult and at the same time more important to make the right decisions.
-With thoroughly analyzed data as a basis, you gain greater insights into the processes of your grid, enabling you to make well-founded decisions.
+Thoroughly analyzed grid data enable you to make well-founded decisions.
 This enhances performance and extends the service life of assets, while also simplifying processes.
 By optimizing maintenance deployments and increasing grid availability, you can also improve the cost-effectiveness of your grid.

 Analyses of past projects confirm that integrating IT and OT into the engineering process can save time and money.
 Much of the effort involved in such system integration was attributed to converting between different protocols.
 High costs were also incurred when connecting differing systems in the control centers and other systems such as energy resource planning.
 Consequently, power providers and suppliers worldwide have developed common standards in order to reduce costs and effort.
 This enhances the security of investments.

 The volume of data collected from various locations on grids is steadily growing, particularly due to the expanding feed-in of power from renewable energy sources.
 As a result, for every distribution network a data model exists which lists all assets and their connections to other such assets.
 Based on algorithms, a rather precise tree model of the grid can be calculated without knowing what assets it contains and how these are linked to one another.

 This method is important if, for example, connection errors have to be detected during a generational change in the grid control system.